-a.
-The deans, the provost and the president shall make all personnel decisions in accordance with the principles of "due process."
+- a.
+The deans, the provost and the president shall make all personnel decisions in accordance with the principles of "due process." - b.

-b.
 Should the provost make use of a solicited document, not used at a previous level of evaluation, in evaluating a new candidate, s/he shall, when feasible, inform the candidate of any new information contained in that document and allow the candidate reasonable time to reply to it, before making a recommendation on him/her.
 The provost shall in all cases act in accordance with Art.
 31 of the Agreement between UUP and the State of New York.
-Under no circumstances shall s/he disclose any information contained in a solicited document that would reveal the author of that document.

-i.
+Candidates are encouraged to familiarize themselves with this article. - i.
 Should the provost make use of an unsolicited document, not used at a previous level of evaluation, in evaluating a candidate, s/he shall fully disclose the information contained in that document to the candidate and allow the candidate reasonable time to reply to it, before making a recommendation on her/him.
-The provost shall decide whether it is appropriate to reveal the name of the author of the document to the candidate. ii.
+The provost shall decide whether it is appropriate to reveal the name of the author of the document to the candidate. - ii.
 Except in recommendations for or against a renewal of term appointment the provost shall provide reasons for his/her recommendation on the candidate.
-S/he shall send copies of his/her recommendation to the candidate, the department chair or director of libraries, the chair of the department committee, chair of the school personnel committee, and the appropriate dean.
+S/he shall send copies of his/her recommendation to the candidate, the department chair or director of libraries, the chair of the department committee, chair of the school personnel committee, and the appropriate dean. - c.

-c.
 Should the president make use of a solicited document, not used at a previous level of evaluation, in evaluating a candidate, s/he shall, when feasible, inform the candidate of any new information contained in that document and allow the candidate reasonable time to reply to it, before making a decision on her/him.
 The president shall in all cases act in accordance with Art.
 31 of the Agreement between UUP and the State of New York.
-Under no circumstances shall s/he disclose any information contained in a solicited document that would reveal the author of that document.

-i.
+Candidates are encouraged to familiarize themselves with this article. - i.
 Should the president make use of an unsolicited document, not used at a previous level of evaluation, in evaluating a candidate, he/she shall fully disclose the information contained in that document to the candidate and allow the candidate reasonable time to reply to it, before making a decision on her/him.
-The president shall decide whether it is appropriate to reveal the name of the author of the document to the candidate. ii.
+The president shall decide whether it is appropriate to reveal the name of the author of the document to the candidate. - ii.
 Except in decisions for or against a renewal of term appointment the president shall provide reasons for his/her decision on the candidate.
-He/ she shall send copies of his/her decision to the candidate, department chair or director of libraries, the chair of the department personnel committee, the chair of the school personnel committee, and the appropriate dean.
+He/she shall send copies of his/her decision to the candidate, department chair or director of libraries, the chair of the department personnel committee, the chair of the school personnel committee, and the appropriate dean.